 - Attach both the vendor application (if applicable) and the vendor provided contract to a completed purchase request in the Nest.

-- Complete the Standard Performance Contract (for speakers and performers) or the Independent Contractor Agreement (all other services).
+- Complete the Standard Performance Contract (for any performances like a dj, band, lecturer, singer, etc.) or the Independent Contractor Agreement (all other services).
 There are several fields that you must fill out including date and time of performance, how much you are paying them, and how late either party can cancel.
 Make sure all fields are completed.

 - Send completed agreement to the performer or speaker and have them sign and return it to you.